autocrypt/autocrypt/doc/level1.rst

 --------------------

-See :ref:`own-state` for a definition of the structure of information stored about the client's own e-mail accounts.
+See :ref:`own-state` for a definition of the structure of information stored about the MUA's own e-mail accounts.

 .. _secretkeys: